syncfusion-content/xamarin-docs/Xamarin/SfSchedule/data-bindings.md

 {% endtabs %}

 >**NOTE**
-	•	`RecurrenceId` should be recurrence pattern appointment object.
+•	`RecurrenceId` should be a recurrence pattern appointment object.
-	•	Exception appointment should be normal appointment and should not be created as recurring appointment, since its occurrence from recurrence pattern.
+•	Exception appointment should be a normal appointment and should not be created as recurring appointment, since its occurrence is from recurrence pattern.
-	•	`ExceptionOccurrenceActualDate` should be Universal Time Coordinates (UTC) time zone.
+•	`ExceptionOccurrenceActualDate` should be in Universal Time Coordinates (UTC) time zone.

 #### Add exception appointment to recurrence pattern dynamically
-You can also add exception appointment dynamically for added exception date by adding exception appointment to Schedule `DataSource` which is exception from recurrence pattern appointment by using `RecurrenceId` property which is used to map the exception appointment with recurrence pattern appointment and `ExceptionOccurrenceActualDate` property which is used to mention the actual pattern occurrence date of exception appointment of `ScheduleAppointment` class.
+You can also add exception appointment dynamically for added exception date by adding exception appointment to the schedule `DataSource` which is exception from the recurrence pattern appointment by using the `RecurrenceId` property which is used to map the exception appointment with recurrence pattern appointment and `ExceptionOccurrenceActualDate` property which is used to mention the actual pattern occurrence date of exception appointment of the `ScheduleAppointment` class.
-Code example,

 {% tabs %}
 {% highlight c# %}
 var recurrenceAppointment = scheduleAppointmentCollection[0];